Change Management Tips to Get Your Team Onboard With New Software

 1. Acknowledge that most people don’t like change… at first

 Before introducing any new system in the workplace, remember that most people are not big fans of change.
-Change is usually at least a little bit inconvenient because it requires learning something new and doing things in a different way.
+Change is usually at least a bit inconvenient because it requires learning something new and doing things differently.
 This means people have to modify their habits and step out of their comfortable ways.
 This tendency is definitely something that can be overcome, but it will be easier to lead the process if you know that most people will tell you “no” as their first answer.
 After reading the next tips you’ll know how you can change that.

 2. Most people actually know that things could be improved

 If you talk to any employee in any organization, most people can bring out something that could be improved in the workplace.
 There are some problems which are universal in many organizations: people tend to be too busy, too much energy is spent on mundane tasks, or there is not enough time and focus on innovation.
 Admitting there is room for growth opens up the door for accepting change.
 Talk to people and make them acknowledge things could be even better – this will help you lead the change.

 3. Build a core coalition

 In every group of people, there are some that are more eager for improvement and change.
 Kotter’s change management theory suggests to find these people and include them from the very first steps of our change management process.
 Naturally, it’s important to have your management team on board, but don’t be afraid to build your coalition across departments and seniority levels.
 If handling change depends on just one or two people, it’s more likely to fail.
 Make sure that there is one person in every team who can help others to cope with change.